k98kurz/tapescript/docs.md

 ## `make_delegate_key_lock(root_pubkey: bytes, sigflags: str = 00): -> Script`

-Takes a root_pubkey and returns the tapescript source for a locking script that is unlocked with a signature from the delegate key, the delegated public key, and a certificate from the root key committing to the delegate public key and validity time constraints.
+Takes a root_pubkey and returns a locking Script that is unlocked with a signature from the delegate key and a signed certificate from the root key authorizing the delegate key.

-## `make_delegate_key_cert_sig(root_skey: bytes, delegate_pubkey: bytes, begin_ts: int, end_ts: int): -> bytes`
+## `make_delegate_key_cert(root_skey: bytes, delegate_pubkey: bytes, begin_ts: int, end_ts: int, can_further_delegate: bool = True): -> bytes`

+Returns a signed key delegation cert.
+By default, this cert will authorize the delegate_pubkey holder to create further delegate certs, allowing authorization by a chain of certs.
+To disable this behavior and create a terminal cert, pass `False` as the can_further_delegate argument.

+## `make_delegate_key_witness(prvkey: bytes, cert: bytes, sigfields: dict, sigflags: str = 00): -> Script`

-Returns a signature for a key delegation cert.
+Returns an unlocking (witness) script including a signature from the delegate key as well as the delegation certificate.

-## `make_delegate_key_unlock(prvkey: bytes, pubkey: bytes, begin_ts: int, end_ts: int, cert_sig: bytes, sigfields: dict, sigflags: str = 00): -> Script`
+## `make_delegate_key_chain_witness(prvkey: bytes, certs: list[bytes], sigfields: dict, sigflags: str = 00): -> Script`

-Returns an unlocking script including a signature from the delegate key as well as the delegation certificate.
+Returns an unlocking (witness) script including a signature from the delegate key as well as the chain of delegation certificates ordered from the one authorizing this key down to the first cert authorized by the root.

 ## `make_htlc_sha256_lock(receiver_pubkey: bytes, preimage: bytes, refund_pubkey: bytes, timeout: int = 86400, sigflags: str = 00): -> Script`

 Returns an HTLC that can be unlocked either with the preimage and a signature matching receiver_pubkey or with a signature matching the refund_pubkey after the timeout has expired.
 Suitable only for systems with guaranteed causal ordering and non-repudiation of transactions.
+Preimage should be at least 16 random bytes but not more than 32.

 ## `make_htlc_shake256_lock(receiver_pubkey: bytes, preimage: bytes, refund_pubkey: bytes, hash_size: int = 20, timeout: int = 86400, sigflags: str = 00): -> Script`